-Picture the scene… a campsite in the middle of the woods, with only your friends and the stars for company.
+Picture the scene… your in a campsite in the middle of the woods, with only your friends and the stars for company.
 Your face is glowing orange and all of your sentences are punctuated by the crackle and pop of the fire.
 In your hands, a glass; in your glass, a Gin and Tonic.
 That moment – or rather, those many moments – served as the inspiration for Puddingstone Distillery’s Campfire Gin, so it was with great excitement that we delved into its story.

-Ben and his wife Kate both felt a real connection to and passion for Gin, having shared bottles of the spirit throughout many special events in their lives.
-Their home region, Hertfordshire, didn’t yet have a distillery and – with experience in tourism – the Marstons knew there was an opportunity to step into.
+Ben and his wife Kate both felt a real connection to and a passion for Gin, having shared bottles of the spirit throughout many special events in their lives.
+Their home region, Hertfordshire, didn’t yet have a distillery and – with experience in tourism – the Marstons knew there was an opportunity to step into the fold.
 It went deeper then that though.
 As Ben says: “we had a premeditated idea of the product and brand, an itch that needed to be scratched, a path into the woods that needed to be explored.”

 Campfire Gin to taste…

 That said, Puddingstone Distillery already has variants in the works.
-A navy strength and a cask aged expression are planned, and with little Isabella soon to be reprieved of the task of day-to-day distilling, we’re hoping for more.
+A navy strength and a cask aged expression are already on sale, and with little Isabella soon to be reprieved of the task of day-to-day distilling, we’re hoping for more.
 Ben has established himself as someone who knows flavours, and who knows how to create a smooth, super tasty spirit.
 If he chooses to create a more juniper forward gin, we’ll be the first in line to try it.

 The Marstons have a clear understanding of the gin industry and a respect for the accessibility and transparency required to succeed these days.
 They know that story is key, and that consumers are smart enough to seek the story behind the end product.
 To meet this, they share candidly on social media and host regular tours of the site, which – for £15, including two cocktails – are bound to bring people to them.